bshlgrs/consciousness/README.md

 ### Sloman and Chrisley

-The most relevant part of this seems to be the explanation of the privacy and ineffability of qualia on page 35; I think that's what you were referring to in your "Furthermore" paragraph.
+The most relevant part of this seems to be the explanation of the privacy and ineffability of qualia on page 35; I think that's what Luke was referring to in his "Furthermore" paragraph.

 > Now suppose that an agent A with a meta-management system, as in figure 7, uses a self-organising process to develop concepts for categorising its own internal virtual machine states as sensed by internal monitors.
 These will be architecture-driven concepts, but need not be architecture-based if the classifica- tion mechanism does not use an implicit or explicit theory of the architecture of the system it is monitoring, but merely develops a way of organising its ‘sensory’ input data.
 If such a concept C is applied by A to one of its internal states, then the only way C can have meaning for A is in relation to the set of concepts of which it is a member, which in turn derives only from the history of the self-organising process in A. These concepts have what Campbell (1994) refers to as ‘causal indexicality’.
 >